jackthomas1430/python-api-challenge/python-api-challenge/README.md

         7. Northern Hemisphere: Wind Speed vs. Latitude
         8. Southern Hemisphere: Wind Speed vs. Latitude

-##VactionPY
+## VactionPY

 For the "VactionPy" challenge we use Jupyter notebooks, the "geoViews Python library", and the Geoapify API to create map visualization that will help us plan our next vacation.
 In this assignment, we create a map that shows a point for every city in the "city_data_df".
 We then narrow down the list of cities by filtering the data frame to only include the cities with our ideal weather conditions.
 In this case, those conditions are a temperature between 27 degees (C) and 21 degrees (C), a wind speed less than 4.5 m/s, and 0% cloudiness.

-##Files
+## Files
  - "python-api-challenge"(git@github.com:jackthomas1430/python-api-challenge.git): The main repo for this challenge.
-    -"output_data" folder: contains the the "cities.csv" exported through the "WeatherPy.ipynb" python script and images of the plots created during our analysis.
+    - "output_data" folder: contains the the "cities.csv" exported through the "WeatherPy.ipynb" python script and images of the plots created during our analysis.
-        -“cities.csv”: the csv file containing the cities and weather data gathered through the "WeatherPy.ipynb" python script
+        - “cities.csv”: the csv file containing the cities and weather data gathered through the "WeatherPy.ipynb" python script
-    -"WeatherPy_VacationPy" folder: contains all files needed for the module 6 challenge -"VactionPy.ipynb": the main script for the "VactionPy" challenge -"WeatherPy.ipynb": the main script for the "WeatherPy" challenge
+    - "WeatherPy_VacationPy" folder: contains all files needed for the module 6 challenge
+        - "VactionPy.ipynb": the main script for the "VactionPy" challenge
+        - "WeatherPy.ipynb": the main script for the "WeatherPy" challenge

-##Set Up
+## Set Up

     1. Clone the repository to your local device using git clone https://github.com/jackthomas1430/python-api-challenge.git
     2. Sign up for API Keys using the following links: